npaun/goc/docs/milestone2.md

 * 1-2-1-defined-types.go : In order for two types to be identical, they must have the same underlying type, unless they are user-defined, then they must be the exact same type.
 * 2-1-1-bad-expr-type.go : When declaring a variable, the RHS expression's type must be identical to its declared type if it is present.
 * 2-1-2-decl-defined-type.go : When declaring a variable of a user-defined type, the expression cannot be of its underlying type, it must be cast to the user-defined type.
+* 2-2-alias-not-resolved.go : Even though two types may be aliases of each other, they are not assignment-compatible
+* 2-2-type-shadow.go : Once int is shadowed by a different type, it cannot be used with int literals
+* 2-3b-lisp-1.go : Golite is a Lisp-1 (one name space for functions and variables)
+* 2a-reassign-constant.go : While you can shadow a constant, you can't assign to it
 * 3-4-1-return-noexpr.go : A function declaration is ill-typed if it has a specified return-type but returns no expression.
 * 3-4-2-return-expr1.go : The type of a returned expression must match the function's specified return-type.
 * 3-5-3-short-var-decl-partial-redeclare-to-different-type.go : A variable cannot be redeclared to a different type using a short variable declaration.